How Fast Can A Boat Go Depending On Horsepower? (Solved!)

 100 is a good amount of hp, able to keep the average boat at cruising speed and achieve very significantly higher speeds from boats designed to be lightweight and fast.

-You can expect average speeds of between 21 and 66 miles per hour, depending on the boat.
+Depending on the boat, you can expect average speeds of between 21 and 66 miles per hour with a 100 Hp boat.

 Even a heavier cruiser, like a 5,000 pound boat, can expect to cruise at about 21 miles per hour with 100 hp behind it.